ErikSeewald/MaeDn-Analysis/README.md

 # MaeDn-Analysis
 A little exercise in applied path algorithms.
-For more info read the pdf.
+For more information read the pdf.